ylopezs/cloud9cdtest/README.md

 # github-actions-demo
 This is a repo for building out Github Actions and Tricks.
 I test multiple clouds and multiple versions of Python.

+This is an exercise which follows to this course
 [Demo Video of this repo](https://www.youtube.com/watch?v=4gbUYOgALik)

 ### To use my project you can do this